AhmedOS/Connect-4-Ultimate/README.md

 # Connect-4-Ultimate
-Design your own AI Agent and compete against others online.
+Build your own AI Agent and compete against others online or offline.